Free shipping US on orders over $75!

 So what does this tell us?

 1. Washing your jewelry with water is completely fine!
 As recommended, dry upside down and make sure it is completely dry before storing.
 This precaution is to avoid verdigris and rust, not damage to the foil.
+You can use silica packets to absorb extra moisture in humid environments.
+This is why I recommend against plastic bags.

 2. Using acetone on vintage pieces to remove glue is safe for your foil.
+Do not use acetone on faux pearls or vintage plastics, they will melt.

 3. NEVER use glass cleaner with ammonia on your rhinestone pieces.

-4. Glass cleaner with ammonia is more effective for intentionally removing foil.
+4. Glass cleaner with ammonia is effective for intentionally removing foil.
 My previous method was to soak in a solution of vinegar and salt, a process that took a full 48 hours.
 Only use vinegar and salt if you are removing foil from Aurora Borealis coated stones, as ammonia will remove the coating as well as the foil.

 I will continue my experiments, next up I will be testing alcohol, hairspray, ammonia free glass cleaner, and perfume.
 Another test I have planned is to address why one should only use recommended glues on costume jewelry, or “watch how Superglue melts your jewelry”.